What are the Principles of Management?

 If there is authority there must be some responsibility to fulfill and vice versa.
 The absence of one can leads to misuse of one.
 Thus, this principle of management states that there should be a balance between them.

-Discipline is the core function of an organization to succeed.
+The discipline principle of management is the core function of an organization to succeed.
 Here, discipline means honoring the rules and regulations of the organization in which an individual is associated.

 Discipline implies obedience and respect for authority.
 Irrespective of position each member of the organization should be disciplined in the workplace.
 There should be an appropriate environment in the organization to follow specified rules, regulations, and guidelines.